zdravkov/kendo-docs/api/wrappers/jsp/comboBox.md

 ### open `String`

-Fires when the drop-down list is opened
+Fired when the popup of the widget is opened by the user.The event handler function context (available via the this keyword) will be set to the widget instance.

 For additional information check the [open](/api/web/combobox#events-open) event documentation.